StackVista/stackstate-docs/use/health-state-and-event-notifications/add-a-health-check.md

 The combined check states attached to an element are used to calculate its overall health status.
 When the status of an element changes, a state change event is generated.
 These events can be used to [trigger event notifications and actions](send-event-notifications.md).

-## Add a health check to an element
+## Add a StackState health check to an element

-### External monitoring system

-Existing health checks from external monitoring systems can be added to StackState topology elements.
-For details see [synchronize health data from an external monitoring system](/configure/health/health-synchronization.md)

-### StackState telemetry streams

 Most elements in the StackState topology will have a relevant health check added when the are created.
-If required, you can add custom health checks to an element that calculate a health state based on available telemetry streams.
+If required, you can also add custom health checks that calculate a health state based on available telemetry streams.

 ![Add a health check to an element](../../.gitbook/assets/v43_add_health_check.png)